ryanhalliday/obsidian-reverse-prompter/README.md

 If you're stuck and don't know what to write about, this plugin can act as an interested reader and ask questions about your writing.

+When you click the icon or run the command to generate a reverse prompt, it takes either your selection or the content from your cursor until the last break (header or horizontal line) and sends them to ChatGPT to ask for a writing prompt.

 ## Installation

 - Download the [latest release](https://github.com/ryanhalliday/obsidian-reverse-prompter/releases)